mmontag/additive-fm-synth/README.md

 Additive FM Synth
 =================

 Additive FM synthesis using the Web MIDI API.
-Works in Chrome.
+[Live demo](https://mmontag.github.io/additive-fm-synth) works in Chrome.
 Traditional FM synth is included for comparison.
 A proof of concept inspired by [nlogax](https://github.com/nlogax).